presidentbeef/brakeman-site/source/_posts/2024-12-30-brakeman-7-dot-0-dot-0-released.markdown

 ---
-layout: post
+layout: blog
-title: "Brakeman 7.0.0 Released"
+title: Brakeman 7.0.0 Released
 date: 2024-12-30 21:00
-comments: true
-categories:
-permalink: /blog/:year/:month/:day/:title
+permalink: "/blog/:year/:month/:day/:title"
+changelog:
+  since: 6.2.2
+  changes:
+  - Default to using Prism parser if available (disable with `--no-prism`)
+  - Disable following symbolic links by default (re-enable with `--follow-symlinks`)
+  - Remove updated entry in Brakeman ignore files ([Toby Hsieh](https://github.com/tobyhs))
+  - Major changes to how rescanning works
+  - Fix hardcoded globally excluded paths ([#1830](https://github.com/presidentbeef/brakeman/issues/1830))
+  - Always warn about deserializing from `Marshal`
+  - Update `eval` check to be a little noisier
+  - Output `originalBaseUriIds` for SARIF format report ([#1889](https://github.com/presidentbeef/brakeman/issues/1889))
+  - Add step (and timing) for finding files
+  - Fix recursion when handling multiple assignment expressions ([#1877](https://github.com/presidentbeef/brakeman/issues/1877))
+  - Fix array/hash unknown index handling
+  - Update `terminal-table` version
+  - Add CSV library as explicit dependency for Ruby 3.4 support
+  - Raise minimum Ruby version to 3.1
+checksums:
+- hash: 1a0122b0c70f17519a61548a53a332c0acc19e3aa10b445e15e025a4b13b8577
+  file: brakeman-7.0.0.gem
+- hash: ecb1a4241df4d3756d0f81b6973852d0390511275a513768aee9ddc398bbfe05
+  file: brakeman-lib-7.0.0.gem
+- hash: 6cbe26b0cab0db59bf0a2dd77eb244386f8386d8f7081a8a843469fde6e55367
+  file: brakeman-min-7.0.0.gem
 ---

 Happy new year!

 This release of Brakeman contains several breaking changes and updates to default behavior.

-_Changes since 6.2.2:_

-* Default to using Prism parser if available (disable with `--no-prism`)
-* Disable following symbolic links by default (re-enable with `--follow-symlinks`)
-* Remove updated entry in Brakeman ignore files ([Toby Hsieh](https://github.com/tobyhs))
-* Major changes to how rescanning works
-* Fix hardcoded globally excluded paths ([#1830](https://github.com/presidentbeef/brakeman/issues/1830))
-* Always warn about deserializing from `Marshal`
-* Update `eval` check to be a little noisier
-* Output `originalBaseUriIds` for SARIF format report ([#1889](https://github.com/presidentbeef/brakeman/issues/1889))
-* Add step (and timing) for finding files
-* Fix recursion when handling multiple assignment expressions ([#1877](https://github.com/presidentbeef/brakeman/issues/1877))
-* Fix array/hash unknown index handling
-* Update `terminal-table` version
-* Add CSV library as explicit dependency for Ruby 3.4 support
-* Raise minimum Ruby version to 3.1

-### Default to Prism Parser
+## Default to Prism Parser

 [Prism](https://ruby.github.io/prism/) is a new parser that has quickly been adopted across many Ruby implementations and code tools.
 In Ruby 3.4, it is now the default parser for Ruby itself.